-The term addiction is often misused when referring to other compulsive behaviors or disorders, in particular dependence, in the media.
-An important distinction between drug addiction and dependence is that drug dependence is a disorder in which cessation of drug use produces an unpleasant state of withdrawal, which can lead to increased drug use.
+The only behavioral addiction recognized by the DSM-5 and the ICD-10 is gambling addiction.
+With the introduction of ICD-11, gambling addiction was annexed.
+It's important to note that there is a difference between drug dependence and addiction.
+Drug dependence is a disorder in which cessation of drug use produces an unpleasant state of withdrawal, which can lead to increased drug use.
 Addiction is the compulsive use of a substance or the performance of a behavior that is independent of abstinence.

 Addiction can occur in the absence of dependence, and dependence can occur in the absence of addiction, although the two often occur together.
 The signs of addiction vary depending on the type of substance or behavior involved.
 Generally speaking, signs of addiction include cravings for the substance or behavior; difficulty controlling use; neglecting responsibilities; social isolation; and physical and psychological changes.
 The causes of addiction are complex and varied.
 Factors such as genetics, environment, mental health issues, and trauma can all contribute to the development of an addiction.

 It's important to note that no one factor alone causes an addiction; rather, it's a combination of factors that can lead to an individual developing an addiction.
 Addiction is typically divided into four stages: pre-addiction, early stage, middle stage, and late stage.
 In the pre-addiction stage, an individual may be experimenting with substances or behaviors but has not yet developed an addiction.
 In the early stage, an individual may be using substances or engaging in behaviors more frequently and may be experiencing some negative consequences as a result.
 In the middle stage, an individual may be struggling to control their use and may be experiencing more serious consequences as a result.